librenms/librenms/doc/Alerting/Transports.md

 | Post URL | https://alert.victorops.com/integrations/generic/20132414/alert/2f974ce1-08fc-4dg8-a4f4-9aee6cf35c98/librenms |

 ## Kayako Classic

 LibreNMS can send alerts to Kayako Classic API which are then converted to tickets.
-To use this module, you need REST API feature enabled in Kayako Classic.
+To use this module, you need REST API feature enabled in Kayako Classic and configured email account at LibreNMS.
 To enable this, do this:

 AdminCP -> REST API -> Settings -> Enable API (Yes)